The Cauchy Combination Test under Arbitrary Dependence Structures: Main Results

-\end{theorem} Theorem \ref{th3} shows that when $m$ is large enough, the asymptotical power of CCT is no less than that of MAX or MINP.
-This provides another good theoretic justification for CCT.
+\end{theorem} When $m$ is large enough, Theorem \ref{th3} shows that the asymptotic power of the CCT is no less than that of MAX, which demonstrates the power advantage of the CCT when combining a large number of individual $p$-values.